 The 2020 edition of DOOCN XIII was held online in conjunction with NetSci 2020 with the theme “Network Learning”.

-The 2023 edition of DOOCN XIV was held online in conjunction with Statphys28 with the theme “Cascading Failures in Complex Networks”.
+The 2023 edition of DOOCN XIV was held online in conjunction with Compeng24 with the theme “Cascading Failures in Complex Networks”.

-The 2024 edition of DOOCN XV was held in conjunction with Compeng 2024 with the theme “Dynamical Multiscale Engineering of Network Architecture”.
+The 2024 edition of DOOCN XV was held in Florence, Italy, in conjunction with Statphys28 with the theme “Dynamical Multiscale Engineering of Network Architecture”.